US cancels talks on $200 mln for Microvast battery company -source | Law-Order

 US cancels talks on $200 mln for Microvast battery company -source

+The department had been in talks with Microvast over a grant of $200 million from the $1 trillion 2021 bipartisan infrastructure law for developing domestic manufacturing bases and supply chains.
+Last December, two Republican lawmakers criticized the decision to grant the funding in a letter to Energy Secretary Jennifer Granholm saying Microvast had ties to the Chinese government.

 The U.S. Energy Department decided on Monday to cancel contract negotiations on a $200 million award for Microvast Holdings, a lithium battery company, a source familiar with the matter said.
-The department had been in talks for $200 million in funding to Microvast from the 2021 bipartisan infrastructure law for developing domestic manufacturing bases and supply chains.

-The U.S. Energy Department decided on Monday to cancel contract negotiations on a $200 million award for Microvast Holdings, a lithium battery company, a source familiar with the matter said.

-The department had been in talks for $200 million in funding to Microvast from the 2021 bipartisan infrastructure law for developing domestic manufacturing bases and supply chains.
-Last December, two Republican lawmakers had
+The department had been in talks with Microvast over a grant of $200 million from the $1 trillion 2021 bipartisan infrastructure law for developing domestic manufacturing bases and supply chains.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)